Classifying fusion categories $\otimes$-generated by an object of small Frobenius-Perron dimension: A proof of the main classification result

 \section{A proof of the main classification result}

 In this section we tie the previous results of this paper together to give a proof of Theorem~\ref{thm:main}.

-\begin{proof}[Proof of Theorem~\ref{thm:main}] Let $\cC$ be a fusion category, $\otimes$-generated by an $K$-normal object of Frobenius-Perron dimension less than 2.
+\begin{proof}[Proof of Theorem~\ref{thm:main}] Let $\cC$ be a fusion category, $\otimes$-generated by an object $X$ of Frobenius-Perron dimension less than 2, such that $\ad(\cC) = \langle X\otimes X^* \rangle$.
 Then by Theorem~\ref{thm:ADEext} the category $\cC$ is monoidally equivalent to a $\Z{M}$-graded extension of one of the following fusion categories: